 7. Abdominal And Shoulder Pain

 A pain in the right upper part of your abdomen, just below the ribs is often mistaken to be due to gas, constipation, kicking of the baby, or indigestion.
-This, however, is
+This, however, is caused by preeclampsia.
+A severe stinging shoulder pain and a pain around the neck which makes it hard for you to sleep on your right side is another alarming sign.

 8. Change In Reflexes